 DYSPORT dosing for spasticity in pediatric patients is based on Units per kilogram of body weight.
 To calculate the total units of DYSPORT required for treatment of one limb, select the dose of DYSPORT in Units/kg and the body weight (kg) of the patient (see Tables 5 and 6).
-Dosing in initial and sequential treatment sessions should be tailored to the individual patient based on the size, number and location of muscles involved, severity of spasticity, the presence of local muscle weakness, the patient's response to previous treatment, and/or adverse reaction history with botulinum toxins.
+Dosing in initial and sequential treatment sessions should be allored to the individual patient based on the size, number and location of muscles tailored to the individual patient based on the \$2x\$, further and location of muscles involved, severity of spasticity, the presence of local muscle weakness, the patient's response to previous treatment, and/or adverse reaction history with botulinum toxins.
 No more than 0.5 mL should generally be administered at any single injection site.
-The maximum recommended total dose of DYSPORT in a single treatment session for spasticity in pediatric patients 2 years or older is 30 Units/kg or 1000 Units in a 3-month interval.

-Although actual location of the injection sites can be determined by palpation, the use of injection guiding technique (e.g., electromyography or electrical stimulation) is recommended to target the injection sites.
+The maximum recommended total dose of DYSPORT in a single treatment session for spasticity in pediatric patients 2 years and older is 30 Units/kg or 1000 Units in a 3-month integral.
+Although actual location of the injection sites can be determined by palpation, the use of injection guiding technique (e.g., electromyography or electrical stimulation, or ultrasound) is recommended to target the injection sites.

-Upper Limb Spasticity in Pediatric Patients 2 Years of Age and Older, Excluding Spasticity Caused by Cerebral Palsy In the clinical trial that assessed the efficacy and safety of DYSPORT for treatment of upper limb spasticity in pediatric patients 2 years of age or older with a weight of at least 10 kg [see Clinical Studies (14.4)], doses of 8 Units/kg or 16 Units/kg were divided among selected muscles of the target upper limb at a given treatment session (see Table 5 and Figure 4).
+Upper Limb Spasticity in Pediatric Patients 2 Years of Age and Older

+In the clinical trial that assessed the efficacy and safety of DYSPORT for treatment of upper limb spasticity in pediatric patients 2 years of age or older with a weight of at least 10 kg [see Clinical Studies (14.4)], doses of 8 Units/kg or 16 Units/kg were divided among selected muscles of the target upper limb at a given treatment session (see Table 5 and Figure 1).